 Here’s how I decorated them:

 Before I even made the cupcakes, I made the candy Legos.
 I originally bought these Lego molds from Amazon to use.
 However, when they arrived, I realized that the Lego brick molds were much bigger than I anticipated, about 1 inch by 2 inches.
-I decided to keep the molds and use them for another project, but I wanted to find a smaller Lego mold for these cupcakes.
+I decided to keep the molds and use them for making crayons, but I wanted to find a smaller Lego mold for these cupcakes.

 I found what I was looking for at Michael’s…true-to-size Lego brick molds that worked perfectly!